 It is the policy of The National Association to shield its members from unwanted marketing and sales efforts.
 For this reason, NAATP assures its members and conference attendees that their membership information, Addiction Industry Directory (The AID) listing and conference attendance information will not be shared in the form of list distribution.

-Attendees Information Sharing on App
+Attendee Information Sharing on App

 Each attendee can decide if they want to share their personal information through the conference app.
 They control how much information they provide.
 Attendees can share organization details, contact details, and social profiles.